 Choose AI Models.
 While the onboarding wizard supports many models, frontier models like the latest version of Claude Opus offer an advantage beyond capability—they are also safer and demonstrate more resilience against prompt injection attacks.

 Keep Audited.
-Run openclaw security audit to check your setup.
-The audit scans network exposure (gateway binding, authentication, token strength), inbound access policies (who can message your bot), tool blast radius (elevated tools combined with open rooms), file permissions on credential files, and extension allowlists.
-Add --deep for a live gateway probe, or --fix to automatically apply safe defaults — it tightens group policies to allowlist-only, re-enables log redaction, and corrects filesystem permissions.
+Run openclaw security audit --deep to check your setup.
+The audit scans network exposure (gateway binding, authentication, token strength), inbound access policies (who can message your bot), tool blast radius (elevated tools combined with open rooms), file permissions on credential files, and extension allowlists; --deep adds a live gateway probe that catches exposure issues a static-config check would miss.
+Add --fix to automatically apply safe defaults — it tightens group policies to allowlist-only, re-enables log redaction, and corrects filesystem permissions.

 Be careful with credentials and personal data.
 Anything you give your agent access to — email, calendars, files — becomes part of its attack surface.
 Treat the default configuration as a starting point, not a finished setup.